The upcoming Intake is now open for application

 After completing this unit you'll be able to demonstrate an understanding of the literature sources and issues related to collaborative practice and have an enhanced appreciation of the opportunities of, and barriers to, collaboration.
 You'll develop links between your learning and practice.
 You'll contribute to debates about research in educational leadership in a range of different contexts and from different perspectives, with a specific focus on collaboration and conduct a small-scale investigation in a systematic manner.
 You'll reflect on your own practice and think about how your learning might influence their professional work.

-6. Accreditation of applied learning/optional course units
+6. Optional course units

-Digital technologies and educational leadership
+• Digital technologies and educational leadership

 Leadership of International Schools unit is arranged into four themes: